wlion/coding-challenge-api/README.md

      - Categories (multi-select)
      - Author (select)
      - Date (hidden/disabled - auto-populate based on current date)
-   - Includes a "Create Post" button to toggle the view of the form
    - Upon submit, form should send a `POST` request to the server and update the view with the new post data on success.
-   - Form can simply display above list of posts.
+   - Includes a "Add New" button to toggle the view of the form.
+When visible, the form can simply display above list of posts.

-3. Has a form to filter the list of posts.
+3) Has a form to filter the list of posts.
 Can filter by:

    - Keyword (text)
    - Categories (select)
    - Note: Filtering does not need to post to the server.
 This can just be implemented on the front-end

-4. Includes basic styling for post list and forms.
+4) Includes basic styling for post list and forms.

 ## Bonus